TonyFPY/Machine_Learning_COMP3009/README.md

 ## Decision Tree
 This is the second coursework of Machine Learning COMP3009 on the topic of Decision Tree (DT).
-We applied the standard ID3 algorithm on Iris dataset[1] and Beijing PM2.5 dataset[2]to solve classification and regression problems respectively.
+We applied the standard ID3 algorithm on Iris dataset and Beijing PM2.5 dataset to solve classification and regression problems respectively.
 For the evaluation part, we utilised 10-fold cross validation to evaluate our tree model to calculate average Root Mean Square Error (RMSE) for the regression problem and F1-Score for the classification problem.